top of page

 3.30 - 5 pm

-Daniel Fechner, Director & Audiometrist, Ear Studio, AudZone
+Daniel Fechner, Director & Audiometrist, Ear Studio, and Director, AudZone

-Daniel is an audiometrist, and the founder and Director of his independent practice, Ear Studio.
-He is a dedicated hearing care professional with over twenty-two years’ experience spanning independent and vertically integrated clinics as well as hearing aid and implant manufacturers.
+Daniel is an audiometrist, the founder and Director of his independent practice, Ear Studio, and Director of AudZone, an AI-powered platform for hearing care professionals and clinics.
+He is a dedicated hearing care professional with over twenty-two years’ experience spanning independent and vertically integrated clinics, as well as hearing aid and implant manufacturers.
 He trained in Germany, and after years in the corporate hearing industry, joined a social project for hearing impaired children in Peru.
 Since 2015, he is now based in Australia.
 Daniel combines his technical expertise with a deep commitment to improving clinical outcomes for individuals with hearing impairment.
 As a business owner of six years, he is passionate about helping other clinics enhance their operational efficiency, financial sustainability, and client care standards.
 While running his own hearing care clinic in Castle Hill in Sydney, he also offers consulting services to hearing care clinics nationwide and helps them with the implementation of technical solutions to their challenges.

 Drinks & Canapés 5 - 6 pm